lbragile/TabMerger/README.md

 ## TODO :chart_with_upwards_trend:

-The following lists the items which need to be crossed off of TabMerger's bucket (and some that were recently completed/highlights) list since the release of v1.2.1.
+The following lists the items which need to be crossed off of TabMerger's bucket list (and some that were recently completed/highlights) since the release of v1.2.1.

 #### HIGH PRIORITY :exclamation::exclamation:

+- [ ] Integrate testing with Cypress or Puppeteer? ◀= I couldn't figure out how to test Chrome API since Cypress does not seem to allow redirection to `chrome://` URLs.
+Ideally would also have code coverage reports.
-- [ ] Pinned tab information =▶ settings options (by default DO NOT merge pinned tabs)
+- [ ] Pinned tab information =▶ settings options (by default **DO NOT** merge pinned tabs)
 - [ ] Star groups (favourites) - moves group to top (can be used to sort groups?)
 - [ ] Lock groups to prevent accidental deleting (or changing)
 - [ ] Undo deleted tabs (store all relevant details for up to 5 tabs).
 Only apply to single tab removal?
-- [ ] Integrate testing with Cypress? ◀= I couldn't figure out how to test Chrome API since Cypress does not seem to allow redirection to `chrome://` URLs.

 #### MEDIUM PRIORITY :exclamation:

-- [ ] Translate settings page with Google Translate API
-- [ ] Combine tab and group filters into one filter (use RegEx to figure out which one is requested)
 - [ ] Hide tabs in groups with persistence.
-- [ ] Format PDF output well for multi-page groups.
+- [ ] Create PDF with good formatting, avoid using libraries if possible to reduce extension weight.
+Format PDF output well for multi-page groups.
 Add tab icons for each tab regardless of icon extension type.
+- [ ] Translate settings page with Google Translate API.
+Also add translations to some words on the main page via the `locale` folder.

 #### LOW PRIORITY :grey_exclamation:

 - [ ] Let user add tags that can be clicked to search tab categories?
-- [ ] Allow hiding/showing the right side container (with the quick video demo and links)
 - [ ] Remember grouped tabs from browser when restoring (place them in the same group name and color - in the browser window)
 - [ ] Run offline?

 #### DONE :heavy_check_mark:

+- [x] Combine tab and group filters into one filter (use RegEx to figure out which one is requested).
+Can add `#` in front of text for group searches. **v1.4.3**
+- [x] <s>Allow hiding/showing the right side container (with the quick video demo and links)</s> This is now just links at the top right. **v1.4.3**
 - [x] Integrate syncing across devices with Chrome Storage API so that a user does not need to share a link with themselves to regain access to their tab list.
 Will store items as groups and monitor item storage and global storage limits, warning users as necessary.
-Note that drag and drop must be checked also. **v1.3.0**
+Note that drag and drop & number of groups made must be checked also. **v1.3.0 (stable in v1.4.3)**
-- [x] Incognito mode - should work with Syncing to remember data. **v1.3.0**
+- [x] Incognito mode - should work with Syncing to remember data. **v1.3.0 (stable in v1.4.3)**
 - [x] Better merge and restore functionality.
 Avoid duplicates when merging, avoid creating tabs if they already are open in the window. **v1.3.0**
 - [x] Better drag and drop - allow scrolling? **v1.3.0**
 - [x] Add a restore to default settings button. **v1.3.0**